-- 1. Measure.
-The percentage of institutional (837 I), professional (837 P), and dental (837 D) EDI transactions with an NPI provider number in the billing provider EDI data field that do not have a NPI and Medicaid or Reporting Provider Number in MITS. - 2.
-Measurement Period.
-The measurement periods for the SFY 2018 and SFY 2019 contract periods are listed in Table 3 above.
+- iii.
+NPI Provider Number Usage Without Medicaid/Reporting Provider Numbers.
+This measure is calculated to ensure providers reported on encounters can be associated with Medicaid and/or Reporting providers in MITS. - 1.
+Measure.
+The percentage of institutional (837 I), professional (837 P), and dental (837 D) EDI transactions with an NPI provider number in the billing provider EDI data field that do not have a NPI and Medicaid or Reporting Provider Number in MITS.

+- 2. Measurement Period.
+The measurement periods for the SFY 2018 and SFY 2019 contract periods are listed in Table 9 above.
 The MCP shall meet or exceed the standard in all quarters of the measurement period. - 3.
 Data Quality Standard.
-Less than or equal to 6.0%. - NPI Provider Number for Ordering, Referring and Prescribing Providers.
+Less than or equal to 4.0%. - iv.
+NPI Provider Number for Ordering, Referring and Prescribing Providers.
 This measure is calculated per MCP and includes all Ohio [MCP/MCOP] members receiving services from the MCP.
-The NPI Provider Number Usage for Ordering, Referring and Prescribing Providers measure is calculated to ensure these providers reported on encounters can be verified by ODM in compliance with 42 CFR 438.602 and 42 CFR 455.410. - 1.
-Measure.
-The percentage of EDI transactions with qualifying billing provider types and specialties with an NPI provider number in the ordering/referring/prescribing provider EDI data field that do not have a Medicaid or Reporting Provider Number in MITS.
+The NPI Provider Number Usage for Ordering, Referring and Prescribing Providers measure is calculated to ensure these providers reported on encounters can be verified by ODM in compliance with 42 CFR 438.602 and 42 CFR 455.410. - Measure.
+Percentage of EDI transactions with qualifying billing provider types and specialties with an NPI provider number in the ordering/referring/prescribing provider EDI data field that do not pass check digit as having a valid NPI.
 Please refer to the "NPI Provider Number for Ordering, Referring and Prescribing Providers" section of the ODM Encounter Data Quality Measures document for SFY2019 for the qualifying billing provider type and specialties. - 2.
 Measurement Period.
-The report periods for contract periods are listed in Table 3 above.
-Results for CY19 will be informational.
-Results for SFY19 will be informational only.
-Results for SFY 19 and SFY 20 will be used to set a baseline for SFY 2020.
-This measure will be used for informational purposes only until CY20.
-Beginning in SFY20, this measure will be used to determine compliance. - 3.
+The reporting periods for the current contract period are listed in Table 3 above.
+Results for CY19 will be informational only.
+Results for the first two quarters of CY19 will be used to set a baseline for CY20.
+This measure will be used for informational purposes until CY20.
+Beginning in CY20, this measure will be used to determine compliance. - 3.
 Data Quality Standard.
 To be determined. - v.
 Rejected Encounters.
 Encounters submitted to ODM that are incomplete or inaccurate are rejected and reported back to the MCPs on the exception report.
 If the MCP does not resubmit rejected encounters, ODM's encounter data set will be incomplete.